 Passive voice with reporting verbs

 In news reports and formal writing, it is common to use the passive forms of reporting verbs (verbs of saying or believing).
-Using this resource allows us to give information when we don’t know for sure whether it is true or not.
+Using this resource allows us to give information when we don’t know whether it is true.
 We distance ourselves from the information.

 Reporting verbs are verbs such as agree, announce, believe, claim, consider, expect, hope, know, report, say, suggest, think, understand, etc. And we can use their passive form for distancing in two different ways.